paulkienitz/SPARE/README.md

 --------

 The Javascript API consists of an object named SPARE with two public methods.
 Note that you do not use a new operator to instantiate SPARE; there's just the one static object.
-The main method you’ll use is **`SPARE.replaceElement`**, which takes the following arguments, all of string type unless stated otherwise:
+The main method you’ll use is **`SPARE.replaceContent`**, which takes the following arguments, all of string type unless stated otherwise:

 > **`elementID`** (required): the DOM ID of the target element in your document, which will have its contents replaced.
 If the ID is not found in your document, SPARE throws an immediate exception.